 Low addiction rates

 Only about 2-3% of first-time hallucinogen users develop a use disorder within two years.
-Generally in the addiction literature, most hallucinogens are not considered to be as habit-forming as other drugs, such as alcohol and opiates.
+Generally in the addiction literature, most hallucinogens are not as prone to causing use disorders as other drugs, such as alcohol and opiates.
 The exception to this rule is MDMA, most likely because of its stimulant-like effects.

 MDMA and brain damage